gregology/gregology.github.io/codex.md

   - I have a loving and supportive partner (Diana)
   - my physical appearance & cultural traits are considered "normal" where I live
   - I natively speak english with a western accent
-  - I have multiple citizenships, permanent residency, & visas
+  - I have multiple citizenships & visas
+  - my citizenships allow me to live and work in any of the top 10 countires on the [Democracy Index](https://en.wikipedia.org/wiki/Democracy_Index)
+  - my citizenships & partner allow me to live and work in any of the top 10 countires on the [Human Development Index](https://en.wikipedia.org/wiki/Human_Development_Index)
   - I have access to the internet
   - I understand & create technology
   - I have a warm dry place to sleep